Jtkomodo/MY_NEW_CPU_ASSEMBLER/README.md

 THis project was a lot of fun!
-This was my second revision of a Asmebler because I ran into a lot of issues that would have been fixed if I did a study of how Assemblers worked and this was the result of a lot of study.
+This was my second revision of a Asmebler because I ran into a lot of issues that would have been fixed if I did a study of how Assemblers worked and this was the beggining of that.

 I made a fully functional CPU(outside of programming some OP codes) out of logic gates using the logic gate simulator Logisim.
 I did a ton of self teaching on how CPUs worked and wanted to create my own.
 I used a simple ROM chip to store all the opcode and would turn on the required